apache/iceberg/site/docs/spec.md

 When a data file is replaced or deleted from the dataset, it’s manifest entry fields store the snapshot ID in which the file was deleted and status 2 (deleted).
 The file may be deleted from the file system when the snapshot in which it was deleted is garbage collected, assuming that older snapshots have also been garbage collected[^4].

+[^4]: Technically, data files can be deleted when the last snapshot that contains the file as “live” data is garbage collected.
+But this is harder to detect and requires finding the diff of multiple snapshots.
+It is easier to track what files are deleted in a snapshot and delete them when that snapshot expires.

 ### Snapshots